 8. Bring your fully charged phone!
 With so many photo ops, delicious treats, lighted buildings, hayrides through the lights, walkable trail of lights, live entertainment and so much more, you won’t want to miss a moment.

 9. Christmas shopping!
 That’s right, we have so many shops with favorites like nut crackers, ornaments, mugs, souvenirs, boutique clothing and more!
-You just might find the perfect gift for a loved one or an item that reminds you of your Texas Christmas memories at Santa’s Wonderland.
-Plan time at the end of your trip to visit the Trading Post which is packed with Texas Christmas Souvenirs and gifts.
+You just might find the perfect gift for a loved one or an item that reminds you of your Texas Christmas memories in Santa’s Wonderland.
+Plan time at the end of your trip to visit the Trading Post, which is packed with Texas Christmas Souvenirs and gifts.

 While you’re here, be sure to check out the rest of Christmas in College Station, where you’ll find holiday performances, unique holiday shopping, and much more!
 Learn more at www.christmasincs.com.

-Written by Aubrey Nettles, Marketing Manager
+Written by Cameron Hill, Marketing Manager